-RMM set estment cost (€) Annual operating Typical Annualised cost investm per year (€) ent period Effectiv eness (%) Low High Low High (years) Low High 1 500 1 000 0 100 20 40 160 55.0 2 1 000 10 000 100 1 000 20 170 1 600 82.5 3 10 000 100 000 1 000 10 000 20 1 600 16 000 90.0 4 100 000 1 000 000 10 000 50 000 20 16 000 120 000 99.9
+RMM set nent cost (€) Annual o cost perating : (€) Typical investm ent period ised cost ear (€) Effectiv eness (%) Low High Low High (years) Low High 1 500 1 000 0 100 20 40 160 55.0 2 1 000 10 000 100 1 000 20 170 1 600 82.5 3 10 000 100 000 1 000 10 000 20 1 600 16 000 90.0 4 100 000 1 000 000 10 000 50 000 20 16 000 120 000 99.9

 In addition to the cost of implementing risk management measures, RO1 and the derogation for uses with low risk levels under RO2 could introduce additional costs to industry for demonstrating that exposure levels below the reference exposure value (or derogation threshold) have been achieved.
 As the occupational health and safety legislation already requires monitoring of exposure to carcinogenic substances, the Dossier Submitter considers that only one additional measurement campaign (incremental to the baseline) would be carried out by each affected company as a response to the proposed restriction.
-Assuming a cost of $\in$ 3 000 per company and considering the same temporal scope of 20 years as for the RMMs, gives annual cost of $\in$ 210 per affected company for demonstrating the compliance with the proposed restriction.
-Depending on the requested reference exposure level, this introduces additional cost between $\in$ 1 000 and $\in$ 3 000 000 per year based on the number of companies that would be required to implement additional RMMs.
+Assuming a cost of €3 000 per company and considering the same temporal scope of 20 years as for the RMMs, gives annual cost of €210 per affected company for demonstrating the compliance with the proposed restriction.
+Depending on the requested reference exposure level, this introduces additional cost between €1 000 and €3 000 000 per year based on the number of companies that would be required to implement additional RMMs.

-RO1 imposes a reference exposure value of 10, 1, 0.1 or 0.01 $\mu$ g Co/m3 corresponding to an estimated individual excess lifetime cancer risk of $10^{-2}$ to $10^{-5}$ (according to the dose-response relationship established by RAC).
+RO1 imposes a reference exposure value of 10, 1, 0.1 or 0.01 μ g Co/m3 corresponding to an estimated individual excess lifetime cancer risk of 10-2 to 10-5 (according to the dose-response relationship established by RAC).
 The required updating of the Chemical Safety Assessment and the exposure scenarios therein introduces administrative costs to the registrants.
 As the current Chemical Safety Assessment presents cobalt salts as threshold carcinogens, and as RAC already agreed that these are non-threshold carcinogens, the update of the information should take place regardless of this restriction.
 Therefore, these administrative costs are not considered incremental to the baseline.